 The Next Scoop

 Things had changed.
 Exactly what had changed and when those changes had occurred was not clear.
 Most people couldn’t even sense that something was not the same, but for others, like Peter Parker, it was obvious.
 It had started after the defeat of Minion, when the government had ordered that collective super hero activity on American soil cease.
 Plans had been made for a new unified group to protect the world, but nothing had been done.
-As weeks turned to months it had been easy to allow the Power Ranger to handle things.
-Gradually retirement had been a welcoming idea.
+As weeks turned to months it had been easy to just sit back and allow the Power Ranger to handle things.
+After Minion, retirement had been a welcoming idea.

 Peter had for a short time gone back to being a masked crime fighter on the streets of New York.
-But eventually the motivation and the need seemed to vanish.
+But eventually the motivation to Spider-Man and the need to fight crime seemed to vanish.
 In fact his entire life since the defeat of Minion was at best a blur and the harder he tried to recall what had happened, the harder it became to remember even the important details.
 It was a mystery, but one he seemed unwilling to solve.
-And that worried him.
+And that worried him more than anything else.

-~Although not as much as a summons to the Daily Bugle,~ he thought as he exited the lift and made his way to Mr Jameson's office.
+~Although not as worrying as a summons to the Daily Bugle,~ he thought as he exited the lift and made his way to Mr Jameson’s office.

 When Peter had stopped working as Spider-Man, he had also put himself out of work.
-Jameson paid for pictures of the wall climbing menace and had little interest in Parker's other work.
-No Spider-Man, no pay check was the Editor-in-Chief's final word on the matter.
+Jameson paid for pictures of the wall climbing menace and had little interest in Parker’s other work.
+No Spider-Man, no pay check was the Editor-in-Chief’s final word on the matter.
 And since Peter was freelance and supposed to turn up when he had something worth selling, it had been a while since he had faced the walrus.

 “Get in here Parker!” was bellowed before the photographer had a chance to knock, causing him to swallow and the crowd to listen all the harder.